 After the course we frequently hear comments like: “I can see things clearly now”, “This is totally common sense!”, “Why haven’t we thought of this before?”.
 The course is practical and fun; it helps people at all levels to get informed, overcome fears, and open up to a new way of working that benefits customers, employees, and owners.

 The Yellow Belt course is a two-month program where students learn how to apply Lean to their area of responsibility.
 By improving process performance, they not only develop new skills, but also create a tangible benefit for their sponsor.
 Certification requires completing four parts:

 - attend two classroom sessions for training and certification,

 - implement an improvement project and achieve a traceable benefit,

 - formally solve a problem using the PDCA method, and

 - create a work standard in OPL or SOP or SLA format.

-The Yellow Belt course is ideal for anyone responsible for a team or process, and also for all people using a computer at work.
+The Yellow Belt course is ideal for anyone working with a computer, being responsible for people, knowledge, workflow, or machines.

 - 5S as a System